grompe/BTWTweak/patcher/readme.txt

 - Fixed problem with unicode characters when renaming

+- Removed the annoying inventory shift when player has effects/buffs.
+  It was getting unbearable when running in and outside of a beacon range.

 v0.9b

 - Added a whole bunch of items to regain renaming feature: